ilhamazhar1308/Rock-Type-Classification-Using-Deep-Learning-Approach-Based-on-ResNet-34-Architecture/README.md

 Focus: Deep Learning for Earth Science Applications

 # License
-This project is released for academic and research use.
+This project is developed for educational purposes, course assignments, and academic learning.
+The system is currently under active development and is intended to support research, academic, and future professional applications.

+The software is provided as-is and should be used as a learning and research tool, not as a final or fully validated professional system.

 ---